 - Decreased inhibition and risky decision making.

-At our Rexburg wellness center, we have ways of helping someone in a manic episode who wants relief from the intensity and confusion that it causes.
+We have ways of helping someone in a manic episode who wants relief from the intensity and confusion that it causes.

 A Closer Look At The Major Depression Side Of BD

-Symptoms here include:
+Major depressive symptoms here include:

 - Anhedonia (difficulty or inability to feel joy or pleasure);